AliceO2Group/analysis-framework/docs/troubleshooting/README.md

 See also [shell rc utilities](../tools/README.md#shell-rc-utilities).

-Try to understand and resolve the first reported problem.
+Try to understand and resolve the reported problems in order of appearance.

 ```note
 You can inspect a failing [AliHyperloop test](../hyperloop/userdocumentation.md#-wagon-tests) in the same way.
 The log is saved in the `stdout.log` file in the test output directory.